ngs-mstb/micgent/README.md

 parameters in order to accomodate a wide variety of possible file naming patterns.

 Let us assume that you have placed the FASTQ files under some directory named `/path/to/seqstore/reads` on the host file system where you start your Docker container.
+Replace `/path/to/seqstore/reads` everywhere in these instructions with your actual absolute path.

 Then, you should bind-mount this directory under a specific location `/seqstore/data` in the container.